mohamed17717/keyboard-actions/README.md

 # KeyboardActions

 **KeyboardActions** is a lightweight JavaScript utility that allows you to easily define custom keyboard shortcuts and manage key events in your web applications.
-With features like customizable key combinations, action hooks, and event management, this package provides a flexible way to handle keyboard interactions.
+With features like customizable key combinations, and action hooks, this package provides a flexible way to handle keyboard interactions.

 ## Installation